Trust Decanting in Florida

 Changing Trust Situs and Governing Law

-A Florida trust can be decanted into a trust governed by a different state’s law if the destination jurisdiction offers stronger creditor protection.
+A Florida trust can be decanted into a trust governed by a different state’s law when the destination jurisdiction offers stronger creditor protection.
 Some states provide broader discretionary distribution protection, longer trust durations, or stronger spendthrift enforcement than Florida.

-Separating a single trust into multiple trusts through decanting is particularly useful when one beneficiary faces creditor exposure and others do not.
-The exposed beneficiary’s trust can be structured with maximum discretionary protection, while trusts for other beneficiaries can be designed according to their individual circumstances.
+A trustee with absolute power can separate a single trust into multiple trusts through decanting, creating one for each beneficiary.
+When one beneficiary faces creditor exposure and others do not, the exposed beneficiary’s trust can be structured with maximum discretionary protection while trusts for other beneficiaries are designed according to their individual circumstances.

 Procedural Requirements

-The decanting does not require court approval if no beneficiary objects.
+Decanting does not require court approval if no beneficiary objects.
 The trustee executes the second trust instrument, transfers the assets from the first trust to the second trust, and provides copies of the executed documents to the qualified beneficiaries.

 Limitations

 A decanting cannot reduce a vested interest.
 If a beneficiary has a current, unconditional right to receive a distribution, the second trust cannot eliminate or diminish that right.
-A trust that requires a lump-sum distribution to a beneficiary at age 25 cannot be decanted to eliminate that distribution if the beneficiary has already reached age 25 and the right has vested.
+A trust that requires a lump-sum distribution at age 25 cannot be decanted to eliminate that distribution if the beneficiary has already reached 25 and the right has vested.
 If the beneficiary has not yet reached the triggering age, the interest is not yet vested and the modification is permissible under the absolute-power tier.

 The authorized trustee cannot increase the trustee’s own compensation beyond what the first trust provides, relieve the trustee of liability for breach of trust, or increase indemnification beyond the original trust’s terms.
-These restrictions prevent self-dealing by the trustee exercising the decanting power.

 Decanting vs. Other Modification Methods